Aliases for MYL9 Gene

-MYL9 (Myosin, Light Chain 9, Regulatory) is a Protein Coding gene.
+MYL9 (Myosin Light Chain 9) is a Protein Coding gene.
 Diseases associated with MYL9 include Amyloidosis, Primary Localized Cutaneous, 1 and Cardiomyopathy, Familial Hypertrophic.
-Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
 GO annotations related to this gene include calcium ion binding and structural constituent of muscle.
 An important paralog of this gene is MYLPF.

 UniProtKB/Swiss-Prot Summary for MYL9 Gene